cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~
 {: #table-hpke-sender title="encapsulated_key structure"}

-  kem_id: This parameter is used to identify the Key Encapsulation
+  kem_id: This parameter is used to identify the KEM.
+The registry
-       Mechanisms (KEM).
-The registry for KEMs has been established
+       for KEM ids has been established with RFC 9180.
-       with RFC 9180.
-This parameter is optional since the key identifier
-       (kid) may be used to discover the KEM.

-   kdf_id: This parameter contains the Key Derivation Functions (KDF)
+   kdf_id: This parameter contains the KDF identifier.
-      identifier.
-The registry containing the KDF ids has been established
-      with RFC 9180.
+   The registry containing the KDF ids has been established with RFC 9180.

-   aead_id: This parameter contains the Authenticated Encryption with
+   aead_id: This parameter contains the AEAD identifier.
+The registry
-      Associated Data (AEAD) identifiers.
-The registry containing the
-      AEAD ids has been established with RFC 9180.
+   containing the AEAD ids has been established with RFC 9180.

    enc: This parameter contains the encapsulated key, which is output
       of the HPKE KEM.

-### One Layer Structure {#one-layer}
+### Single Recipient / One Layer Structure {#one-layer}

 With the one layer structure the information carried inside the
 COSE_recipient structure is embedded inside the COSE_Encrypt0.